sipsorcery/mediafoundationsamples/README.md

  - MFH264RoundTrip - Not working.
  - MFListTransforms - Not working.
  - MFMP4ToYUVWithMFT
- - MFTopology
+ - MFTopology - Working
  - MFVideoEVR - Not working.
 Display video in Window.
  - MFWebCamRtp - Not Working.
 Stream mp4 file to ffplay.
- - MFWebCamToFile - Working
+ - MFWebCamToFile - Working.
+Captures 100 samples from default webcam to an mp4 file.
  - MFWebCamToH264Buffer
  - WpfMediaUWA - Working.